python/cpython/Doc/library/shutil.rst

    *mode* is a permission mask passed to :func:`os.access`, by default determining if the file exists and executable.

+   *path* is a "``PATH`` string" specifying the lookup directory list.
 When no *path* is specified, the results of :func:`os.environ` are used, returning either the "PATH" value or a fallback of :data:`os.defpath`.

    On Windows, the current directory is prepended to the *path* if *mode* does not include ``os.X_OK``.
 When the *mode* does include ``os.X_OK``, the